NOTICE OF PUBLIC HEARINGS

 Because we are concerned for your health:

 Beginning Tuesday evening March, 17 2020 the exterior doors will remain locked even during daytime hours to limit the people who go in and out of the buildings.
 This policy will remain in effect until further notice.
+As of November 9, 2020 Family and Friends as well as care givers may be admitted in the building by the residents of Broadway Towers and Maryville Towers as long as masks are worn by all adults and school age children.
+Visitors must go straight to the resident's apartment and will not be allowed to gather in common areas of the building during their visit.
+Residents are not to open the exterior doors for anyone other than their own guest.
 Emergency personnel such as police, fire and ambulance will be able to gain entry to the building if they are called.
 Care givers for those who are very frail or bed ridden should stop by the office and speak with the building manager regarding entry into the building.
 At this time the Meals on Wheels will continue to be delivered.
 Remember to take your key with you if you leave the building.

-Also, we hope everyone will follow our strong recommendation and limit all visitors to Broadway Towers and Maryville Towers for the next few weeks to prevent and/or delay the spread of disease.
-Visitors and vendors should wear a face covering at all times.
+Also, we hope everyone will follow our strong recommendation and continue to limit the number of visitors to Broadway Towers and Maryville Towers to prevent and/or delay the spread of disease.
+Visitors and vendors must wear a face covering at all times.
 Please consider the health of our frail residents.

-Residents - When in the building stay in your own apartment as much as possible until the Governor of the State of Tennessee has declared that there is no longer a State of Emergency as related to Covid-19.
+Residents - When in the building stay in your own apartment as much as possible.
 Exercise is important.
 Go for a walk outdoors whenever possible while maintaining social distancing.

 Thank you for your co-operation.
 This is a temporary disruption.
 Hopefully everything can return to normal soon.